Languages & Cultures - German Studies

 Broaden your cultural literacy.

-- Prepare students for professional careers at home and abroad.
+- We prepare students for professional careers at home and abroad.

-- Help students develop trans-lingual and transcultural competence.
+- We train students in trans-lingual and transcultural competence.

-- Understand the cultural context of language use in Germany, Austria and Switzerland.
+- We help students to develop an understanding of the cultural context of language use in Germany, Austria and Switzerland.

-- Because language learning is a process of discovery and self-discovery, students will
+- We challenge students to reflect on their own language and culture (because language learning is a process of discovery and self-discovery)